Skip to Main Content Skip to Footer Toggle Navigation Menu

 1. A multiple-choice exam assessing foundational knowledge

 2. An experiential laboratory activity, with an associated write-up assessing critical thinking, writing skills and foundational knowledge.
-For the experiential laboratory activity, students will choose to participate in either an exercise science or a public health-themed experience.
+For the experiential laboratory activity, students participate in both an exercise science and a public health-themed experience.

-Time: two hours (30 minutes for the multiple-choice exam, 90 minutes for the lab activity/write-up).
+Time: two hours (30 minutes for the multiple-choice exam and lab write-up, 90 minutes for the lab activities).

 • History